hakobtp/blog/math/algebra/prerequisites/1_Real_Numbers.md

 The set of **rational numbers** is written as $$\left\{ \frac{m}{n} \,\middle|\, m \text{ and } n \text{ are integers and } n \ne 0 \right\}$$ Rational numbers are fractions made of two integers—one on top (the numerator) and one on the bottom (the denominator).
 But the denominator can never be 0.

 Every natural number, whole number, and integer is also a rational number, because you can write it as a fraction with 1 in the denominator.
-For example, 5 can be written as \(\frac{5}{1}$$.\)
+For example, 5 can be written as \(\frac{5}{1}.\)

+Since rational numbers are fractions, we can also write them as decimals.
+Every rational number can be written as either:

 ---